victoryang1/DAT-BOS-16/lessons/lesson-17/readme.md

 *Before this lesson, you should already be able to:*
 - There will be multiple ways to run the exercises:
     - Using Postgres Exercises
-        - For this students should install Postgres (more details) below
-        - If `brew` is installed, this should be as simple as `brew install postgres`
+        - ... nothing for students ...
     - Setting up local Postgres
+        - Install Postgres (more details) below, if `brew` is installed, this should be as simple as `brew install postgres`
     - Using Wagon
-        - For this setup, students should create an account at https://www.wagonhq.com/ and download the software
+        - Create an account at https://www.wagonhq.com/ and download the software

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
 - There will be multiple ways to run the exercises:
     - Using Postgres Exercises
+        - You can setup a local demo of the postgres exercises as well from https://pgexercises.com/gettingstarted.html
+    - Setting up local Postgres
         - For this students should install Postgres (more details) below
         - If `brew` is installed, this should be as simple as `brew install postgres`
-        - You can setup a local demo of the postgres exercises as well from https://pgexercises.com/gettingstarted.html
     - Using Wagon
         - For this setup, you can should create an account at https://www.wagonhq.com/ and download the software